 • Rosemary – repels fleas and ticks (the plants aren't toxic to dogs)

-Of course, my gardening tips fly out the window if you hike with your dogs or go to dog parks and fields.
-I sign my dogs up for SniffSpots around my area once a month during the summer months.
+Of course, my gardening tips are useless if you hike with your dogs or go to dog parks and fields.
+During the summer months, I sign my dogs up for SniffSpots around my area once a month.

 Wait!
 Isn't Rosemary Toxic to Dogs?